dagba/Guidelines-for-flutter-development/readme.md

 `"retrieve"` for getting data from local base. example: `retrieveUsers`.
 ### Class name
-`"page"` as suffix for widgets that represents separate screen or page. example: `LoginPage`.
+`"screen"` as suffix for widgets that represents separate screen or page. example: `LoginScreen`.
 ## Architecture
 To mock data use fake datasource